09 Early years practice policy

 appropriate, the key person can use this time to help the child reflect on what has happened.
 Physical punishment of any kind is never used or threatened which could adversely affect a child's

 well-being.
-If staff become aware that another person has given corporal punishment to a child, they follow 06 Safeguarding children, young people and vulnerable adults procedures.
+If staff become aware that another person has given corporal punishment to a child, they follow 06 Safeguarding children, young people and vulnerable adults' procedures.
 Physical

 intervention to safeguard a child/children must be carried out as per the guidance in this procedure.